integromat/vscode-apps-sdk/README.md

 - Apps control (CRUD modules, RPCs, connections, ...)
 - Documentation editor
 - Faster and more comfortable than the web interface
-- Everything at one place
+- Everything in one place

 ## First launch guide